mikeizbicki/cmc-csci040/topic_03_Python_Containers/README.md

 ## Lab

+TBA

+<!--
 Complete the `lab.py` file and submit your doctests to sakai.

-<!--
 def min_of_digits(n):
     '''
     Return the smallest digit in the input number n.